 So here’s your answer:

-Imagine you see an advert for a 1.5kW system, installed for an incredibly low price compared to everyone else.
+Imagine you see an advert for a 1.5kW system, (six cheap solar panels plus inverter) installed for an incredibly low price compared to everyone else.
 (I’ve seen a few)

 Everyone loves the idea of getting a bargain.
 So is this a great deal or not?